PharmAccess/hdc-data-analytics-handbook/README.md

 **install java**
 Java is required to run the synthea generator and to use the pyspark library.
-The version and distribution depends on your laptop, but can be found on [this webpage](https://www.oracle.com/nl/java/technologies/javase/jdk11-archive-downloads.html).
+The version and distribution depends on your laptop, but can be found on [this webpage](https://www.oracle.com/java/technologies/downloads/#jdk17-mac).
-Note that a version higher than Java JDK 11 is required to be able to run the synthea patient generator.
+Note that a version of Java JDK 11 or 17 is required to be able to run the synthea patient generator.
+(I used Java JDK 11)

 **Install the environment**
 As we are using a python and r environment together, we recommend you to install anaconda to make sure you have the right python and r distribution.